podium-lib/podlet/README.md

 ```

-### .fallback(path)
+### .fallback(pathname)

-Method for defining the mount point for the fallback of the Podlet.
+Method for defining the pathname for the fallback of the Podlet.

-This method returns the value of `path` and internally keeps track of the value of
+This method returns the value of `pathname` and internally keeps track of the
-`path` for use when the podlet instance is serialized into manifest content.
+value of `pathname` for use when the podlet instance is serialized into manifest
+content.

 Examples: